 - Lake Victoria is known as the world’s most dangerous lake because of harsh storms and unpredictable weather conditions.
 5,000 people a year lose their lives in this African lake.

-- Lake Vostok was hidden for about 14 million years under the glaciers of Antarctica until humans pierced the ice shield above the lake 2012.
-Humans can’t swim in it due to its extreme cold temperature and high level of gas concentrates.
+- Lake Vostok was hidden for about 14 million years under the glaciers of Antarctica until humans pierced the ice shield above the lake in 2012.
+Humans can’t swim in it due to its extremely cold temperature and high level of gas concentrates.

 Nature is stunning and gorgeous.
 One of the most beautiful settings across the world is lakes.
 Tranquil and providing the opportunity for a dip in cooling waters, lakes provide both relaxation and the opportunity for some recreation via a good swim.

 Yet, fair warning: not every lake is safe to get even close to!
 And it’s not just about the dangers of wild sea animals to worry about.
 If you’re interested in lake swimming, here are nine crazy lakes you can’t swim in.

 1. Lake Karachay

 The crazy thing about Lake Karachay is not that it’s located in Russia, a current war zone in the world (honestly, that is the least reason not to go there for a quick dip).
 The crazy thing about the lake is it is highly polluted with harmful substances as a result of nuclear wastes that were emptied there.
 However, the Karachay Lake has not always been that way.
 Its pollution started in 1951 when a nuclear processing unit used the lake for waste dumping.

 But that is not even the craziest fact about the lake.
 The lake is discovered to contain a dangerous level of radiation of about 600 roentgens that is dangerous enough to kill a human being standing by the shore for up to an hour.